barsoom/devbook/rails_conventions/README.md

 Shouldn't know SQL or much of the Active Record API; models should encapsulate that.

-Looking into: Two-step views (view models and templates); passing locals explicitly instead of ivars.
+Looking into: Two-step views (view objects and templates); passing locals explicitly instead of ivars.

 ### `app/documents/`